-- New structure takes the form of topological singularities (such as as "charges", "vortices", "defects", etc. , depending on the field).
-Mathematically, these form e.g. in nonlinear variational problems, or as steady or limit states of dynamical systems.
+If the new structure can be topologically detected, we talk of topological singularities (e.g. "charges", "vortices", "defects", etc. , depending on the field).
+Mathematically, these form e.g. in nonlinear variational problems, or steady or limit states in dynamical systems.

 Since January 2018 I am Assistant Professor at PUC Chile.

 ICIAM conference, Valencia, Spain, July 15-19, 2019, -- talks in mini-symposia "Discrepancy and Minimal Energy" and "Molecular simulation: quantum mechanical models" (see a photo of me with L. Betermin at https://iciam2019.org/images/site/FotosCongreso/CommonAreas/Session(4).jpg)